Ivy Ling Po

 Huang Yuet-chu (born November 16, 1939), known professionally by her stage name Ivy Ling Po, is a retired actress and Chinese opera singer from Hong Kong.
 She gained widespread fame during the 1960s for her roles in several popular Huangmei opera films; most notably The Love Eterne (1963).
-This role was lauded as an inspiring performance in Asian culture, solidifying her status as a cultural icon.

 Ling Po initially acted in Amoy Hokkien's films under the stage name Xiaojuan (小娟 (Sió-koan)), then in Cantonese films under Shen Yan (沈雁 (Sam^{2} Ngaan^{6})), before joining the Shaw Brothers Studio to act in Mandarin films as (Ivy) Ling Po (凌波 (Líng Bō)).

 Early life

 Huang Yu-Chun was born on November 16, 1939, in Shantou, Guangdong.
 As a child, she was sold to a family in Xiamen.
 She was given the name Jun Haitang (君海棠 (Kun Hái-tông)) and worked as a domestic maid.
 After reaching preadolescence, her adoptive mother forced her to enter the movie industry in Hong Kong.
 Ling Po claimed she did not have a childhood and was often scolded and physically punished by her adoptive mother.
 Before Ling Po turned 18 years, her adoptive mother sold her to Chinese-Filipino businessman Shi Weixiong, with whom Ling Po had a son, Shi Yonghui.

 In 1957, Shi Weixiong funded the establishment of the Huasha Film Company, which specialized in producing Mandarin-language films.
 Wu Baoxi and Ling Po—who starred in most of Huasha's productions under the name 'Xiao Juan'—served as producers.
 During the filming of The Love Eterne, Ling Po—unwilling to meet her adoptive mother's request to attend Weixiong's dinner—moved into the Shaw dormitory with the protection and support of director Li Hanxiang, who freed her from the control of her adoptive parents.